yoonki-kim/MMM-AssistantMk2/CONFIGURATION.md

     verbose:false, // You can get error or some logs when this value is set as true.
+    ignoreNoVoiceError: true, //To avoid some annoying youtube stop bug.

     startChime: "connection.mp3", // you can use `mp3` to play chime when your mic is ready.
 It should be playable with your `play.playProgram`
     noChimeOnSay: false, // When using the `ASSISTANT_SAY` trigger, you can prevent the chime from being played before your words